-4 Overview
+4 Introduction

 The AQ-50 fault detection devices leave no fault in distribution networks unnoticed.
-Their superior capability to detect the most challenging faults, i.e., high impedance and intermittent earth faults with low, down to 0.5A fault current, delivers fault detection accuracy you can rely on.
+Their superior capability to detect the most challenging faults, i.e., high impedance and intermittent earth faults with low, down to 0.5 A fault current, delivers fault detection accuracy you can rely on.
 The AQ-50 fault detection is based on measurement of phase currents only.
 This saves space and reduces costs significantly as separate voltage measurements are not needed, which makes AQ-50 devices easy to fit in new and retrofit installations.
 The AQ-50 devices are applicable to any type of cable or overhead line distribution network whether they are compensated, isolated, or directly earthed.

 AQ-50 is a fault detection device for overcurrent and earth faults with an integrated remote terminal unit (RTU) functionality.
-It has I/O for indications and orders, and the device is therefore suitable for a typical secondary substation with up to four objects.
+It has I/O for indications and commands, and the device is therefore suitable for a typical secondary substation with up to four objects (i.e. circuit breakers).
 The standard AQ-50 device detects faults in one (1) feeder.
 Two expanded versions are available for fault detection in up to six (6) feeders.
-The communication interface to the remote control center is the communication protocol IEC 60870-5-101 or IEC 60870-5-104.
-Since the algorithm for earth fault detection does not require any voltage measurement, AQ-50 provides very cost-efficient fault detection and grid automation with a high sensitivity for pass-through faults, including networks where earth fault currents are low.
+The communication interface to the remote control center is either IEC 60870-5-101 or IEC 60870-5-104.